KazaiMazai/SwiftletModel/README.md

 - Denormalize to any shape on the fly
 - Incomplete data handling

-It's kind of ORM but without a database.
+It's almost like an ORM but without a database.

 ## Why

 Need a consistent domain model which is more complex than just a couple of entities?

 Get all data from the backend anyway and have reasons to avoid a heavy duty local storage like CoreData/SwiftData/Realm/SQLite?

 SwiftletModel.

-## Models Definition
+## Model Definitions

 Define your model with all kinds of relations: